 Washington, DC 20016-8001

 One letter of recommendation is optional for transfer students.
 You can select and assign at least one Academic Evaluator within the Common Application.
-If you request recommendations outside of the Common Application, they should appear on official letterhead and include your full name and Social Security number (or date of birth) and be sent directly to American University.

 3. Download the form

 4. Submit the form to the Registrar/College Official and have them mail the completed form directly to American University.

 Keep your course syllabi.
 We strongly encourage you to maintain a copy of college course syllabi as course syllabi may be required as part of the transfer credit evaluation.
 You may learn more about how your courses will transfer to AU on our Credit Guidelines website.

 Students who wish to be considered for transfer admission must be in good academic and social standing at all previously attended schools.
 Competitive transfer applicants have a GPA of at least 2.5/4.0 at their current institution.
 The following AU academic units have specific minimum GPA requirements:

 - Kogod School of Business: 2.75

 - School of Communication: 2.50

 - School of International Service: 3.00